Breakthrough/PySceneDetect/docs/contributing.md

 ### Advanced Detection Strategies

 Research into advanced scene detection for content detection would be most useful, perhaps in terms of histogram analysis or edge detection.
 This could be integrated into the existing `detect-content` command, or be a separate command.
 The real blocker here is achieving reasonable performance utilizing the current software architecture.

+There are many open issues on the issue tracker that contain reference implementations contributed by various community members.
+There are already several concepts which are proven to be viable candidates for production, but still require some degree optimization.